jon-heard/obsidian-inline-scripts/README.md

 ***

-## Setup scripts - advanced shortcuts
+## ADVANCED SHORTCUTS: Setup scripts
 Shortcut-files can contain a "setup script".
 A setup script will run whenever the shortcut-file is loaded, including when switching notes while in "Developer mode".
 A setup script is defined as a shortcut with the Test string of `^tejs setup$`.
 This feature is useful if your shortcut-file requires initialization before its shortcuts will work.

 ***

-## Nesting shortcuts - advanced shortcuts
+## ADVANCED SHORTCUTS: Nesting shortcuts
 There are two features that work in tandem to allow you to nest shortcuts (i.e. use shortcut results as part of other shortcuts).
 The first is the ability for an Expansion script to return a string array.
 The second is the ability for an Expansion script to trigger another shortcut expansion, then use the result.

 Firstly: an Expansion script typically returns a string.
 This string is what replaces the user-typed shortcut.
 An Expansion script can, instead, return an array of strings.
 This collection of strings gets joined into a single string when replacing a user-typed shortcut.